allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 | Start of lecture (10AM) each Friday | Read/listen/watch/play weekly discussion material, and post a brief response.
 We will discuss the material in class, and I may call on you! |
 | 8pm each Sunday | First attempt at longer assignments begun on Wednesday will be due.
 You will get one second attempt at each lab. |

 Occasionally, one of these weekly tasks will be omitted, in which case I will be sure to let you know.
 As we move into project work later in the semester, we will have fewer small assignments.
+We will also have dedicated time for local package installment, rather than a discussion, on October 6.

+Find a detailed schedule of topics and deadlines with links to upcoming assignments [here](https://github.com/allegheny-college-cmpsc-100-fall-2023/course-materials/blob/main/schedule.md).

 ### Timed Assessments

 On five occasions, we will have a timed assessment instead of our regularly scheduled programming.
 These will take place on the schedule below.
 This schedule is subject to change with plenty of notice:

 | Timed Assessments |